Kossecki/ghc/README.md

 1. Install surge client `npm install --global surge`.
 1. Run `surge` manually once in `/dist`: you will create an account with surge.sh.
-1. Set your own domain in `gulpfile.js` (replace `https://my-first-website.surge.sh`).
+1. Set your own domain in `gulpfile.js` (it is `https://ku-ghc.surge.sh`).
-1. From now on run `npm run deploy` whenever you want to publish a new version.
+1. To publish a new version run `npm run deploy`.

-If you want multiple people to be able to deploy to the same domain, run `surge --add mail.your.collaborator.used.to.register.with.surge@example.com` for each.
+If you would like to deploy to the same domain, run `surge --add katarina.uzakova@protonmail.com`.